dongyeopdukelee/VideoToGifForDiscord/README.md

 - Gfycat: https://developers.gfycat.com/
 - Discord: https://discordapp.com/developers/applications

-Update src/configuration.json to include your personal tokens.
+Set personal tokens as environment variables.

 Run the code.
 Invite your bot to your channels.
 I used this guide if you're completely new like I was: https://youtu.be/nW8c7vT6Hl4